Overview

 addition, any related person(s) may have an interest or position in a certain security(ies)

-We may aggregate our employee trades with client transactions where possible and
+In certain situations, we aggregate our employee trades with client transactions

-when compliant with our duty to seek best execution for our clients.
-In these instances,
+where possible and when compliant with our duty to seek best execution for our clients.

-paying the average price.
-Our employee accounts will be included in the pro-rata
+with each account paying the average price.
+Our employee accounts will be included in

 As these situations represent actual or potential conflicts of interest to our clients, we